megahealth/megaring-oc/README.md

 	* Enable data notifying `-[MRDevice startLiveData]`.
 	* Get acc values `-(void)liveDataValueUpdated:(NSArray *)liveData`.
 	* Guide user to pose the specified gestures.
 If the user wears the ring correctly: accy > 0 when fingers point to the ground; accz > 0 when Palms up.

+ ### Log
+ * Set whether log storage printing is enabled ` -[MRApi setMRLogEnabled:YES].
+ * Set the storage path size and content of logs  ` -[MRApi setLogsPathName:@"xxxddMegaXX" tempLogFileName:@"Megaxx.txt" pathSize:500000 noTempLogFile:YES];  When it is greater than the set value (500000 ---- > 500K), a new file timestamp will be generated txt。。

+ * Path to get log: `[MRApi getLogsForUpload];
+ * Delete a log: `-[MRApi deleteLog:@"2011111xxxx.txt"];
+ * Switch to generate a new log TXT file: `-[MRApi switchToNewLog]

+ * For the log, you can also go to (MRApi.h) to view the annotation description of the method

 ### Recommended Workflow